In need of a few new advertisement ideas?

 In fact, every one-second delay on a website causes a 20% decrease in conversion rate, according to Google.

-Enter Google’s accelerated mobile pages (AMP), designed to make pages load in less than one second.
+This is where Google’s accelerated mobile pages (AMP) comes into play.
+Designed to make pages load in less than one second, this application is ideal for keeping visitors on your site.

-Back in September, Google released testing results from a few of the first to try AMP landing pages:
+Google previously released testing results from a few of the first to try AMP landing pages.
+These were the results:

 - Wego.com reported a 95 percent jump in partner conversion rates and a 31 percent drop in bounce rates from AMP landing pages